-Laughter is the best medicine, fact.
+Laughter is the best medicine – fact.
 It has been scientifically proven that a hearty laugh relieves stress and physical tension, thereby boosting your immune system, as well as enhancing muscle relaxation.

 Well, this is basically what comedy movies try to achieve indirectly.
-Comedy is a film genre that uses humour as the motive force.
-The primary goal of a comedy movie is to make the audience laugh through the character behaviour and story.
+Comedy is a film genre that uses humor as the motive force.
+The primary goal of a comedy movie is to make the audience laugh through the character behavior and story.
 Most of the time, comedy tends to be a hybrid sub-genre, as it can be incorporated into many other movie types such as action and drama.

 Types and Forms of Comedy Films